pryv/dev-site/source/guides/consent.md

 Below are the step-by-step instructions on how to request consent from your user:

-- **1** Define the data you are collecting/processing, and check whether it falls under GDPR requirements: more on [the GDPR scope here](https://www.pryv.com/2019/11/20/gdpr-swiss-dpa-e-privacy/) and in the [FAQ](https://api.pryv.com/faq-api/#personal-data).
+- **1** Define the data you are collecting/processing, and check whether it falls under what legislation.

 - **2** Structure your data into streams and events following our [data modelling guide](https://api.pryv.com/guides/data-modelling/).